-a) Drag the URL icon to the Desktop to create a weblink shortcut (preferred, Figure 4 on page 25) then transfer the weblink shortcut to the internet computer via a storage device or network, OR - b) Carefully write down the URL, EXACTLY as it appears. - 5.
+a) Drag the URL icon to the Desktop to create a weblink shortcut (preferred, Figure 4 on page 25) then transfer the weblink shortcut to the internet computer via a storage device or network, OR b) Carefully write down the URL, EXACTLY as it appears. - 5.
 Go to the URL using a web browser on an internet-connected computer.
 Double-click the transferred weblink shortcut, or enter the URL as noted.

 - •If you don't already have a my.uaudio.com account, you are directed to create one.
 Follow the instructions online. - •If you already have a my.uaudio.com account, login with your email address and password.
 If your password is lost, the store can email it to you. - 6.
 Your device will be automatically registered and added to your "My Systems" Computer group, and your authorization file is generated. - 7.
 The authorization file should begin downloading automatically.
 Click the "Download Authorization" link to download the auth file if not. - 8.
 Transfer the authorization file to the UAD computer via a storage device or network. - 9.
+For optimum results, quit all open audio host applications (DAWs). - 10.
 Double-click the authorization file.
 The authorization is loaded onto the UAD device(s) and after a few seconds the "Authorizations Updated Successfully" window appears (Figure 3).